 We also have a juvenile Tapejara with a crest

 And the crest not much smaller than an adult crest.
 Skull proportions are virtually the same between adult and juvenile.
 And yet, look, there’s another long rostrum adult, just another variation on a theme.

 Witton 2013 also attempted to promote the Bennett (1995) idea that small Rhamphorhynchus specimens were actually juveniles (Fig. 1).
 Neither worker used phylogenetic analysis which demonstrates that known small Rhamphorhychus specimens were actually primitive, closer to the outgroup taxon, Campylognathoides.

 Bennett (1991, 2000) said that short-crested, smaller specimens of Pteranodon represented juveniles and females.
 That was falsified using phylogenetic analysis that recovered short-crested Pteranodon specimens closer to short-crested outgroup taxa, such as Germanodactylus.
-We do know of Ptweety, the juvenile Pteranodon, but it had a long rostrum and, unfortunately, the crest was broken off.

 Nevertheless, it’s obvious that long and tall-crested pterosaur specimens could not have fit such long and tall crests into an eggshell.
 So there must have been some sort of crest growth during ontogeny in large crested specimens.
 And this, so far, is the evidence for it.